If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (left) Tower; (right) interior

 It was probably from this castle that in 1187 Saladin moved with his army to lay siege to Tiberias.
-He acted in response to the plundering of a Muslim caravan by Raynauld of Chatillon, Lord of Kerak, a castle south of Ajlun.
-The Crusader army sent to the rescue of Tiberias was defeated near that town and Saladin conquered Jerusalem.
+He acted in response to the plundering of a Muslim caravan by Raynald of Chatillon, Lord of Kerak, a castle south of Ajlun.
+The Crusader army sent to the rescue of Tiberias was defeated at Hattin near that town and Saladin conquered Jerusalem.

-You may wish to see a section on the Crusader Castles in the Levant or visit Nimrod Castle, north of Tiberias which was built by the heirs of Saladin.
+You may wish to see Belvoir, a Crusader Castle on the western side of the valley or visit Nimrod Castle, north of Tiberias which was built by the heirs of Saladin.

-Small museum inside the castle: (left) Basalt door; (right) milestone column of Via Traiana, the road opened by Emperor Trajan from Syria to the Red Sea.
+Small museum inside the castle: (left) Basalt door (see a finer example in Syria); (right) milestone column of Via Traiana, the road opened by Emperor Trajan from Syria to the Red Sea.
 Full inscription: Imperator Caesar divi Nervae filius Traianus Augustus Germanicus Dacicus, pontifex maximus, tribunicia potestate XVIII, imperator VII, consul VI, pater patriae, redacta in formam provinciae Arabia viam novam a finibus Syriae usque ad Mare Rubrum aperuit et stravit per C. Claudium Severum legatum Augusti pro praetore

 Canaanite temple in the foreground and the lower town of Pella in the background; the yellow dot indicates the location of the Eastern Church, which is shown in the inset